Skip to content

 wasp db migrate-dev

-You will also need to run wasp db migrate-dev whenever you make changes to your Prisma schema (entities).
+In the future, you will also want to run wasp db migrate-dev whenever you make changes to your Prisma schema (Entities), to apply those schema changes to the database.

-If you want to see or manage your DB via Prisma’s DB Studio GUI, open yet another separate terminal tab/window and run:
+Additionally, if you want to see or manage your DB via Prisma’s DB Studio GUI, run:

 Terminal window